 Telling my story may help others see this before they hit the wall, too.

 While in the hospital, I read Meditation for the fidgety skeptic, by ABC News Anchor Dan Harris.
 The author suffered a panic attack on air and was diagnosed with depression.
-His journey forward is shared, in part, on the pages of his book.
+His journey forward, living with depression, is shared, in part, on the pages of his book.
 This was incredibly helpful to me.
 Just knowing that there are other people who have had major depression, survived, and thrived, gives me hope.

-I can think of four major events in my life where depression and I have fought.
+I can think of four major events in my life where living with depression has challenged me, and I have fought.

 And in three of the four, I was able to beat back depression without having to admit I had it.
 Or even tell others I had it.
 But all of this is from the vantage point of time.
 I am not sure what people saw or how they remember those episodes.